 Personal Loans – What’s the Difference?

-Personal loan doesn’t really tell us what type of product we’re looking at here.
+Personal loans don’t really tell us what type of product we’re looking at here.
 A personal loan is simply a loan with no collateral attached.

 What this means, in its simplest terms, is that a company is loaning you money for whatever your purposes are, and you agree to repay that money, with interest, over a predetermined period of time.